colebrookson/marine-pop-ecol/assignments/open-sci.md

 ### 2 - Population Model Code & Repository - 4pts

-For this assignment, separate from the actual population model assignment, you will be marked on whether or not.
+For this assignment, separate from the actual population model assignment, you will be marked on whether or not you followed the [repository structure guidelines]() (2pts) and the [code structure guidelines]() (2pts).

 ### 3 - Field Sampling Project Code & Repository - 4pts

+For this assignment, identical to the above, separate from the actual field sampling assignment, you will be marked on whether or not you followed the [repository structure guidelines]() (2pts) and the [code structure guidelines]() (2pts).

 1: Curious what markdown is?
 Read more: [https://en.wikipedia.org/wiki/Markdown](https://en.wikipedia.org/wiki/Markdown), [https://jaantollander.com/post/scientific-writing-with-markdown/](https://jaantollander.com/post/scientific-writing-with-markdown/)